Observing Phoenix on Heroku

 I wish I had time to write a lengthy blog post on using Observer, why it wasn’t possible on Heroku before, and why it is now, but I don’t.
 Instead, I’m just going to give a brief overview of what’s now possible due to recent changes in the CLI.

-application, two things typically are needed.
-First, your node must be
+two things typically are needed.
+First, your node must be registered with the

 The Heroku command line interface has a command called

-that forwards a local port to a port on your dyno.
-Until recently, though,
+forwards a local port to a port on your dyno.
+Until recently, though, this

-this command could only forward a single port at a time.
-What this meant
+command could only forward a single port at a time.
+What this meant was that

 epmd client to

-epmd on the dyno and also forward a local port to the port your node
+dyno and also forward a local port to the port your node listens on for

 Recently, however, with the help of Herokai Joe